 The study was approved by the institutional ethical review committee (Jinnah Medical College Hospital, Karachi, ERC letter No. 03-B19/15-11-2018).
 Anonymity and confidentiality of the data and personal information about the patients were ensured throughout the study.
-Only the group leader and research supervisor had complete access to all the data details, including personal information about the patients.
+Only the group leader and research supervisor had complete access to the entire details of the data, including personal information about the patients.